julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery.md

 ---
 title: anyquery
-description: Learn how to use the anyquery command in AnyQuery.
+description: Learn how to use the anyquery command in Anyquery.
 ---

 A tool to query any data source